Skip to main content

 Our work

 Our lab is highly multidisciplinary in nature.
 We conduct projects that involve bacterial pathogenesis, cancer biology, and chronic wound healing.
-The primary reseach areas of our lab are: (i) to determine the virulence mechanisms that make Pseudomonas aeruginosa such a successful pathogen; (ii) to determine the eukaryotic host responses that are intended to control bacterial pathogen infections; (iii) to develop antibiotic-free approcahes to reduce surgical site infections; and (iv) to employ bacterial toxins as molecular tools to dissect important mammalian cellular processes such as cytokinesis, cell cycle, apoptotic program cell death, and apoptotic compensatory proliferation signalling.
+The primary research areas of our lab are: (i) to determine the virulence mechanisms that make Pseudomonas aeruginosa such a successful pathogen; (ii) to determine the eukaryotic host responses that are intended to control bacterial pathogen infections; (iii) to develop antibiotic-free approaches to reduce surgical site infections; and (iv) to employ bacterial toxins as molecular tools to dissect important mammalian cellular processes such as cytokinesis, cell cycle, apoptotic program cell death, and apoptotic compensatory proliferation signalling.
 We are actively conducting research in the following general areas:

 1. Using appropriate animal models to assess the impact of Pseudomonas aeruginosa on tissue repair in normal and in diabetic skin wounds.
 We are interested in understanding why diabetic wounds are prone to bacterial infection and why the microbiome in diabetic wounds shifts toward pathogenic bacteria, which in turn drive diabetic wound toward chronic and non-healing state.